Definitions

 Internet dependencies

 The Repo server requires internet connectivity to be able to access updates.sysctl.se for updates.
-All updates for Operating System, ICC-server, USB Protect, DataLock and AV-signatures are downloaded from updates.sysctl.se over a TLS-connection.
+All updates for operating system, ICC server, USB Protect, DataLock and AV-signatures are downloaded from updates.sysctl.se over a TLS-connection.

-The ICC server supports the use of letsencrypt1 to get a trusted certificate.
-Letsencrypt is not required and certificates can be installed manually to the ICC and Repo.
-Using the letsencrypt feature ensures that certificates are updated automatically.
-This greatly reduces administrative overhead, but as with all public CA:s, the certificate will be published in the CT log.
+The ICC server supports the use of Let’s Encrypt1 to get a trusted certificate.
+Let’s Encrypt is not required and certificates can be installed manually to the ICC and Repo.
+Using the Let’s Encrypt feature ensures that certificates are updated automatically.
+This greatly reduces administrative overhead, but as with all public CAs, the certificate will be published in the CT log.

 DMZ